The requirement for Pest Controllers to hold a valid licence (PMU)

 5. Implication of the New Labels

-From 01/01/2018, any individual using biocides without being a registered TPU will be in direct breach of the biocide label and will be committing an offense.
+From 01/01/2018, any individual using biocides without being a registered TPU will be in direct breach of the biocide label and will be committing an offence.

-Offenses can be traced long after the pest control intervention has occurred (paper trail) and it is therefore essential to be registered to operate professionally.
+Offences can be traced long after the pest control intervention has occurred (paper trail) and it is essential to be registered to operate professionally.

-Customers also have a responsibility in checking that they are using suitable contractors.
+Customers also have a responsibility to check that they are using suitable contractors.

 It is likely that next NPTA-Ireland membership will require PMU number for all operating pest controllers.